soda460/prokka_tag_ARGs_with--proteins/README.md

 ```

-## GENcontext commands with these gbk files
+## Corresponding GENcontext commands with these gbk files

 ```shell